In this article:

 Simply put, Aura offers more robust identity monitoring and protection.
 With Aura, you can track more sensitive information and get more comprehensive alerts if your data has been leaked or is being used by scammers.

 The best way to prevent identity theft is to shield your personal data and devices from being compromised.
-Both Aura and IdentityForce offer proactive protection through a variety of digital security tools.
+Both Aura and IdentityForce offer some proactive protection through a variety of digital security tools — with Aura offering significantly more.

 Aura is an industry leader when it comes to digital security — offering AI-powered tools to safeguard your data and devices from hackers and cybercriminals.
-While IdentityForce provides a VPN and anti-keylogging tools, it falls behind on comprehensive digital security.
+While IdentityForce’s features fall behind when it comes to online safety and privacy.

 Both Aura and IdentityForce offer near real-time alerts to users for account monitoring — however, Aura’s proven faster and more reliable credit fraud detection gives it a slight edge.